 What do you most look forward to when getting ready for a vacation?
-Is it the sights you'll see, or the fun and exciting things you'll do?
-Do you long for a chance to explore a new place, or to just get away from all the noise of your day-to-day life?
-If all of these things describe your ideal vacation, there's no place better to go than Antarctica.
-Here are nine reasons you should hop on an Antarctic cruise and head toward the South Pole:
+Is it the sites you'll see, or the fun and exciting things you'll do?
+Do you long to explore a new place, or wish to get away from the noise of your day-to-day life?
+Regardless of which camp you fall into, there's no better destination to visit than Antarctica.
+Here are nine reasons you should join us on an expedition to Antarctica:

 1. The Cold

 You probably weren't expecting this to be first on this list, but there's something about being in a truly cold environment that wakes up your brain.
-As long as you're dressed for the weather, you’ll be fine, but the cold air will definitely catch your attention.
-You'll be amazed how quickly you adjust to the temperature, and you're likely to ultimately think of the Antarctic chill as one of the best parts of your trip!
+As long as you're dressed for the weather (hint: layers), you’ll be fine; in fact, you'll be amazed by how quickly you adjust to the temperature!

-Adventure is the very nature of an Antarctic vacation.
-After all, you certainly don't go to the South Pole to lay out in the sun.
-Traveling to Antarctica means kayaking, hiking and generally exploring one of the most untouched places on the planet.
-When you go to this continent, you're bound to have an experience you'll never forget.
+Adventure is the very nature of an expedition to Antarctica.
+After all, you certainly don't go to the Great White Continent to lay out in the sun!
+Traveling to Antarctica means kayaking, hiking, and exploring one of the most untouched destinations on the planet.
+When you visit Antarctica, you're sure to have an experience you'll never forget.

 3. Part of History

-Because Antarctica is so far away and has such extreme weather, very few people have visited the continent at all.
-This means that your vacation will make you a part of the continent's history.
-When you travel to most places, you're looking at something that has already been built and established.
-On Antarctica, you're part of the story.
+Because Antarctica is so far away and has such extreme weather, few people have even visited the continent; which means, when you do visit the southernmost realm, you're a part of history!
+Instead of traveling to established destinations, you're discovering a remote region.
+Here, you're part of the story.

-The vast emptiness of the southernmost continent cannot be exaggerated.
-When you travel to Antarctica, it's just you, your shipmates, and the scientists and long-term travelers you meet in some settlements along the way.
-You're not even somewhere people used to live - not only has Antarctica never had an indigenous population, there's no evidence to suggest anyone ever stepped foot there until the last couple of centuries.
+The vast emptiness of Antarctica cannot be exaggerated.
+When you travel to the region, it's just you and your shipmates; occasionally, you may meet scientists staying for an extended period of time.
+You're not even in a location people used to live—not only has Antarctica never had an indigenous population, there's no evidence to suggest anyone ever stepped foot there until the last few centuries.

 5. Another World